Tracheo-esophageal puncture

-The first report on a tracheoesophageal puncture dates back to 1932 when a laryngectomized patient was said to use a hot ice pick to create a tracheoesophageal puncture in himself.
+The first report on a tracheo-esophageal puncture dates back to 1932 when a laryngectomized patient was said to use a hot ice pick to create a tracheo-esophageal puncture in himself.
 This enabled him to speak by forcing air through the puncture when closing off the tracheostoma with a finger.

 Puncture procedures

 There are two tracheo-esophageal puncture procedure types: Primary and secondary puncture.
 Initially, the procedure was described as a secondary procedure and later also as a primary procedure.

-Primary tracheoesophageal puncture
+Primary tracheo-esophageal puncture

 This procedure is performed during the total laryngectomy surgery.
 After removal of the larynx and creation of the tracheostoma, the puncture is made through the back wall of the trachea into the front wall of the esophagus.
 The main advantages of a primary puncture are: 1) that a second surgery to create the puncture is avoided (including the related costs and risks) and: 2) that the patient will be able to speak within a few weeks after total laryngectomy.

 There are cases where a primary procedure cannot be performed.
-For example, this procedure cannot be used when there is complete separation of the tracheoesophageal wall where the puncture would otherwise be placed (for example, in case a portion of the esophagus is removed requiring an anastomosis, or “reconnection” of structures in the region).
+For example, this procedure cannot be used when there is complete separation of the tracheo-esophageal wall where the puncture would otherwise be placed (for example, in case a portion of the esophagus is removed requiring an anastomosis, or “reconnection” of structures in the region).
 In that case, a sufficient period of recovery and wound healing would be required.
 A secondary puncture could then be placed.